 mentioned this before, but just look at this picture.
 Stay on the trail

-can from each site, but it is still right there waiting for you.
-Urushiol
+they can from each site, but it is still right there waiting for you.

-= BAD.
-It was an opportunity to point out how to identify the plant to
+Urushiol = BAD.
+It was an opportunity to point out how to identify the

-Sarah.
-I saw the green variety, the red variety, the leafless variety
+plant to Sarah.
+I saw the green variety, the red variety, the leafless

-and even the berry variety.
-OK, so they are all the same plant, but it
+variety and even the berry variety.
+OK, so they are all the same plant,

-snack before heading to the bathrooms.
-There are another 7 sites here
+little snack before heading to the bathrooms.
+There are another 7 sites

-that are along the trail to the east.
-All the sites at Coast Camp have
+here that are along the trail to the east.
+All the sites at Coast Camp

-no shade, which isn't really an issue out here most days.
-Sarah wanted
+have no shade, which isn't really an issue out here most days.
+Sarah

-to head down the the beach, after checking out the rope swing first.
+wanted to head down the the beach, after checking out the rope swing

 We saw a seal and then lots

-here.
+out here.
 Sarah decided to test it out by rolling down this hill.
-She said
+She

-erosion that I could point out to Sarah.
-This carved out section actually
+of erosion that I could point out to Sarah.
+This carved out section

-was concave and eroding under the cliff face, a good reason to never get
+actually was concave and eroding under the cliff face, a good reason

-for dinner (after going on the swing again).
-On the way to camp we saw
+camp for dinner (after going on the swing again).
+On the way to camp

-this Mule Deer.
-They have figured out that people are not a big deal.
+we saw this Mule Deer.
+They have figured out that people are not a big

 Sarah and I had a great dinner